kjaylee/solforest.card/Level1/a. Elemental Magic/README.md

 - **Duration**: 2 turns
 - **Range**: 4 tiles
 - **Strong Against**: Aeromancy
-- **Story**: Referred to as the "Water Sage," this witch girl can control water in all its forms.
+- **Story**: Referred to as the "Water Sage," this girl can control water in all its forms.
 She can summon rain, create tidal waves, and even manipulate ice.
 She's calm and fluid, adapting easily to changing battle conditions.

 #### 3. Aeromancy Card